In 1989, Bryan Blatt went on an elk hunt in the rugged backcountry of Idaho.

 Blatt decided right then he was going to find a Morgan for himself.
 It took him a few years, but he found a stallion he wanted and two mares, and the rest is now history.

-“From that first stallion, I’ve grown the herd to over a hundred horses, all of which are 100-percent foundation, ranch-bred Morgan,” Blatt says.
+“From that first stallion, I’ve grown the herd to over a hundred horses, all of which are 100-percent foundation, ranch-bred Morgan,” says Blatt, who breeds his horses at his ranch in Sheridan, Mont.
 “It’s been a lot of hard work, but I’ve loved breeding these Morgans and working with them for 25 years.”

 For those who are unfamiliar with the breed, Morgan horses all descended from a prepotent stallion owned by Justin Morgan, a music teacher from Vermont who, in 1795, was paid for his work not with money, but with a 2-year-old bay colt called Figure.
 The pedigree of this colt has never been definitively agreed upon, due mostly to murky record keeping.
 But descriptions at the time build a picture of a compact, short backed horse, well-muscled through the chest and neck, with a head carried high.